go-vela/vela-git/DOCS.md

 ## Usage

+_The plugin supports reading all parameters via environment variables or files.
+Values set as a file take precedence over default values set from the environment._

 **NOTE: This plugin is automatically injected into your pipeline for the source repository.**

 Sample of cloning a repository: